froger-me/wp-packages-update-server/misc.md

 }
 ```

-Payload to aquire a reusable token or a true nonce:
+Payload to acquire a reusable token or a true nonce:

 ```php
 $payload = array(